 A technique that is being increasingly applied within the scope of neurology is Scalp Acupuncture.
-In Asia the use of Scalp Acupuncture, also known as Neuroacupuncture, has been used to treat neurologic disorders for over 50 years.
-Animal studies and human case reports support its effectiveness for primarily neurological disorders.
-Academic centers and hospitals, primarily in China but increasing the USA and Europe, incorporate neuro-acupuncture into the clinical treatment of neurologic disorders.
+In Asia, the use of Scalp Acupuncture, also known as Neuroacupuncture, has been used to treat neurological disorders for over 50 years.
+Animal studies and human case reports support its effectiveness for neurological disorders.
+Academic centers and hospitals, primarily in China but increasing in the USA and Europe, incorporate neuroacupuncture into the clinical treatment of neurologic disorders.
 Read more...

 Following are studies that demonstrate the efficacy and/or effectiveness of acupuncture in treating the symptoms associated with neurologic diseases and the growing credibility of acupuncture.

 Acupuncture's Increasing Credibility in Research and Clinical Settings

 Starkey Jamie.
 Alternative and Complementary Therapies.
 February 2018, 24(1): 7-9.